chouseknecht/angular-scheduler/README.md

-angular-scheduler
+Angular-scheduler
 =================

-A UI widget for creating or editing repeating calendar entries.
-Dynamically injects HTML anwhere in an Angular app.
-Provides methods for converting schedule entry to and from RRule format, based on the [iCalendar RFC](http://www.ietf.org/rfc/rfc2445.txt).
+A UI widget for creating or editing repeatable calendar entries.
+Dynamically injects HTML anywhere in an Angular app.
+Provides methods for converting scheduled entry to and from RRule format, based on the [iCalendar RFC](http://www.ietf.org/rfc/rfc2445.txt).

-Intalling
+Installing
 ---------

 bower install angular-scheduler